Whether you have a blog, online store, or a regular website that you want to look amazing, it pays to optimize each image you upload.

-When you download an image from one of these websites, it will likely be a really really big JPEG file.
-To optimize it for your website, you’ll need to reduce the size and upload a smaller version (more on that below).
+When you download an image from one of these websites, it will likely be a really big JPEG file.
+To compress it for your website, you’ll need to reduce the size and upload a smaller version (more on that below).
 That’s ok, though.
-Starting with a large photo is ideal, because you can always make a large image smaller.
+Starting with a large format is ideal, because you can always make a large image smaller.
 (Making a small image larger won’t work so well).

-Taking your own (better) photos: Of course, you can’t use stock photos for everything (like photos of your team or product).
-If you need to take photographs of your own products, there are a few easy tricks to make your photos look well-lit and more professional, even without fancy camera equipment (like this tutorial on creating your own lightbox).
+Taking your own (better) photos: Of course, you can’t use stock photos for everything (like your team or product).
+There are a few easy tricks to make your images look well-lit and more professional, even without fancy camera equipment (like this tutorial on creating your own lightbox).